Meet the Florida Board of Trustees

 Apalachicola, trustee since 2015

-Patrick J. Balthrop, Sr. is the founding principal of Apalachee Ventures, LLC.
-He has over 30 years of experience building, growing and turning around businesses and commercial enterprises around the world, most recently as CEO of a publicly-traded company.
-Pat is a demonstrated thought leader in the healthcare and medical device industry.
-He is currently on the board of directors of several companies, including Agendia, Inc.; Discovery Life Sciences; Oxford Immunotec PLC (NASDAQ: OXFD); Personalis, Inc. (NASDAQ: PSNL); and Pattern Bioscience.
-Pat was CEO, President and a member of the board of directors of Luminex Corporation (NASDAQ: LMNX), prior to which he served as President of Fisher Healthcare. and enjoyed a 20-year career at Abbott in clinical diagnostics and medical devices.
-Pat has an MBA from the Kellogg School of Management of Northwestern University.
-His undergraduate studies were at Princeton University and Spring Hill College.
-He earned a BS in Biology from Spring Hill.
+Patrick J. Balthrop, Sr. was born and raised in the Florida panhandle and is the founding principal of Apalachee Ventures, LLC.
+He has more than 35 years of experience building, growing and turning around businesses and commercial enterprises around the world, most recently as CEO of a publicly traded company.
+Pat is a demonstrated thought leader in the life sciences, medical device and genomics industries.
+He serves on the board of directors of several companies, including Agendia, Discovery Life Sciences, Pattern Bioscience, MaxCyte (NASDAQ: MXCT) and Burke Porter Group.
+Pat was CEO, president and a board director of Luminex Corporation (NASDAQ: LMNX) for more than 10 years.
+He served as president of Fisher Healthcare and previously enjoyed a 20-year career at Abbott in clinical diagnostic systems and vascular devices.
+Pat has an MBA from Kellogg School of Management of Northwestern University, and his undergraduate studies were at Princeton University and Spring Hill College.
+He earned a BS in biology from Spring Hill.

 Thomas (Tom) Costello